News

 Core42's 42MW Lake Mariner Expansion Turns US Power Capacity Into a Gulf AI Cloud Signal

 Core42 expanded its AI cluster at TeraWulf's Lake Mariner site in Buffalo, raising compute capacity there by 42MW to 60MW.
 The UAE-headquartered G42 company's AI cloud platform has ten global sites operational, with additional deployments planned for 2026.
-The practical test is whether Core42 exercises further Lake Mariner capacity and turns the expanded US footprint into durable hyperscale and enterprise workloads.
+The practical question is whether Core42 exercises further Lake Mariner capacity and turns the expanded US footprint into durable hyperscale and enterprise workloads.

 Core42's 42MW Lake Mariner Expansion Turns US Power Capacity Into a Gulf AI Cloud Signal